TiloPapke/FinanceOverViewTraining/README.md

 goal points for version 0.0.7
 - [ ] refactoring unit tests that uses mocking database, use an init method that prepares a datastruture for all mocking test
+- [ ] when inserting accounting request the response should contain a timestamp and the running number (last one only when successful request) so that consecutive request have a different response text.
+- [ ] extending unit tests: check return of html render and ajax method, especially for not being logged in and session timeout
 - [ ] decision needed: should changing account type of existing accounts be allowed => yes/no? => unit tests required, kind of tests depends on decision
 - [ ] better way for validating database structure, when each new trait could have new tables